• Skip to primary navigation

 Cooking the Chicken

 Once the cast iron is hot, add the avocado oil.
-I prefer to use avocado oil on the cast iron because the skillet conducts heat so well and can burn olive oil.
+I prefer to use avocado oil on the cast iron because the skillet conducts heat so well and can burn olive oil at the heat we are using in this recipe.

 Pro-Tips